Bieine/Articles-Resources/README.md

 During development, this modular approach worked well.
 I used a **DAG (Directed Acyclic Graph)** structure within each layer to control execution order.

-However, once I began orchestrating the parent notebooks using a **Fabric Data Pipeline**, execution times increased unexpectedly.
+However, once I began orchestrating the parent notebooks using a **Fabric Data Pipeline**, execution times increased unexpectedly and substantially.
 After researching, I learned that **notebook orchestration in Fabric can lead to performance issues** if not carefully designed.
 Each notebook call creates a **new compute session**, which can quickly consume **capacity units (CUs)** and slow things down—especially in modular setups.
 Pipelines are intuitive and visually helpful, but they **don’t always handle dependencies or session sharing efficiently.**

-To better orchestrate my parent-child notebook setup, I began exploring Apache Airflow, which is now partially integrated into Microsoft Fabric.
+To improve the performance of the orchestration of my parent-child notebook setup, I began exploring Apache Airflow, which is now partially integrated into Microsoft Fabric.
 The Apache Airflow job allows you to define complex workflows using DAGs, giving you more control over execution order, dependencies, and resource usage.
+And it is a lot faster than Data Pipelines while doing so.

 Apache Airflow job provides: